anickel101/js-mini-challenge-events/README.md

 Some things to keep in mind:
 - If you see the page refresh, consider adding some code to *prevent* the *default* behavior of a form submitting.
 - Make sure you're using the form *submit* event, not the *click* event.
 - You can use the `name` attribute of the input elements as an easy way to reference the input fields within the form.
-For example: `document.querySelector("#new-player-form").nickname` will look inside the `form#new-player-form` and return the `input` element with the `name='nickname'` attribute
+For example: `x.nickname` will look inside the `form#new-player-form` and return the `input` element with the `name='nickname'` attribute
 - Once you have access to an input field, you still need to retrieve its *value* to see what the user entered in the form!

 **YOUR NOTES**
 ```
+1. e.preventDefault
+2. create a new object from the form inputs
+3. reset the form
+4. run helper function "renderPlayer(playerObj)
 ```

 ## Deliverable 3: Like Button